What sample size do I need?

 And yet others will pick another larger number that seems about right.

 There are actually good ways for estimating the sample size that don’t rely on intuition, dogma or conventions.

 To find the answer you first need to identify the type of usability evaluation you’re planning:

-: Like the completion rate of all uses, the average task time, the perception of usability, the average Net Promoter Score.
-Making a Comparison
+Estimating a parameter: Like the completion rate of all uses, the average task time, the perception of usability, the average Net Promoter Score.

-: Are you seeing if the completion rate exceeds a benchmark (e.g., 70%) , if a task can be completed in under a minute or seeing if the SUS score is above average
+Comparing to a Benchmark: Are you seeing if the completion rate exceeds a benchmark (e.g., 70%) , if a task can be completed in under a minute or seeing if the SUS score is above average?

 Most usability evaluations should fall within one of these categories.
 And the most common is the first category of detecting usability problems.
 If a company is going to spend any money on usability it will be first dedicated to finding and fixing usability problems early and often.
 So I’ll walk through the strategy I recommend and use with clients when finding the right sample size.
 I’ll cover the other categories in future articles.

 Sample Sizes for Finding Usability Problems